Water issues hindered fire crews as raging inferno destroyed historic Concord mansion

-Crews responding to a multi-alarm fire at the 120-year-old home on 240 Fairhaven Hill Road around 10:30 a.m. found heavy flames shooting from the attic and thick smoke billowing into the sky.
+Crews responding to a reported fire at the 120-year-old home at 240 Fairhaven Hill Road around 10:30 a.m. found heavy flames shooting from the attic and thick smoke billowing into the sky.

 The 6,500-square-foot structure was designed by architect Herbert D. Hale and constructed in 1899 for Charles Francis Adams III, son of John Quincy Adams, Massachusetts historical records indicate.
 The wood-frame home was commonly referred to as the “Mount Vernon” estate.